Black Nerve

 “Then spit it out.”

 “Crimes?
-If I could ensure there’d never be another god-empress, another puppetmistress, another irresistible cult of personality… would it be so bad to be rid of these beguiling dreams and chimerical hopes, assess the world with sober, awakened minds?”
+If I could ensure there’d never be another god-empress, another puppetmistress, another irresistible cult of personality… would it be so bad to be rid of these beguiling dreams and chimerical hopes, assess the world with sober, lulcid minds?”
 A pause, and then she spoke a phrase she’d never forget.
 “Why should the night give way to dawn at all?”

 Synthia giggles.
 “And with words like those… the world ends.”